rstudio/crosstalk/README.md

 There are inherent limitations in the current version of Crosstalk that widget authors and users need to be aware of.

-1. **Crosstalk currently only works for linked brushing and filtering of views that show individual data points, not aggregate or summary views** (where "observations" is defined as a single row in a data frame).
+1. **In most cases, crosstalk currently only works for linked brushing and filtering of views that show individual data points, not aggregate or summary views** (where "observations" is defined as a single row in a data frame).
 For example, histograms are not supported since each bar represents multiple data points; but scatter plot points each represent a single data point, so they are supported.
+Plotly has [some limited support](https://github.com/jcheng5/plotly/blob/joe/feature/crosstalk/inst/examples/crosstalk/07-binned-target.R) for displaying aggregated selections.
 2. Because all data must be loaded into the browser, **Crosstalk is not appropriate for large data sets**.
 (There's no hard limit, since HTML widgets require varying amounts of CPU cycles and memory for each data point.)

 ## What widgets work with Crosstalk?